 2. Legal case volume continues to fluctuate

-According to a research brief released by Clio in September 2020, billing volume was down 11% year-over-year in August 2020.
+According to a research brief released by Clio in September 2020, law practice billing volume was down 11% year-over-year in August 2020.

-Legal case loads are starting to recover.
+Legal caseloads are starting to recover.
 However, they're still down compared to pre-pandemic levels.

-These individuals are waiting until their legal needs become urgent or until they feel health precautions have made it safe to meet with a lawyer.
+These individuals are waiting until their legal needs become urgent or until they feel health precautions have made it safe to meet with an attorney.

 The only question is when the uptick might hit.

 Along with private individuals, the legal needs of businesses are expected to increase in the coming years, too.

 Bloomberg Law reports that the standard language of contracts is presenting huge problems in today’s world.

 They cite the end of PPP funds and the uncertainty of future government bailouts as reasons.

-The head of Davis Polk’s Tax Department, David Schnabel, predicts that 2021 will be a huge year for tax attorneys, too.
+The head of Davis Polk’s Tax Department, David Schnabel, predicted that 2021 would be a huge year for tax attorneys, too.

 3. Firms emphasize becoming recession-proof

 August 2020 statistics from Thomson Reuters showed that the legal market had suffered the largest quarterly drop in performance since 2009.

-The report showed that the worst performing practice areas were real estate (dropping 12.2%), tax work (dropping 9.1%), litigation (dropping 7.5%), and corporate work (dropping 5.5%).
+The report showed that the worst-performing practice areas were real estate (dropping 12.2%), tax work (dropping 9.1%), litigation (dropping 7.5%), and corporate work (dropping 5.5%).

-In the 2008 recession, law firms prioritized stability over expansion and departments like M&A and finance shrank considerably.
+In the 2008 recession, law firms prioritized stability over expansion, and departments like M&A and finance shrank considerably.

-In today’s economic downturn, larger firms are expected to fare better than smaller firms, mostly because of their ability to reassign attorneys to various business units and layoff staff in order to save expenses.
+That's mostly because of their ability to reassign attorneys to various business units and lay off staff in order to save expenses.

 As law firms seek to survive and even thrive during this recession, they’ll put their focus on where the profitable cases are right now: bankruptcy, cybersecurity, and employment law.

 As LexisNexis stresses, firms “have to look beyond cost-cutting and make strategic changes.
-Having the right practice groups could help them become more resilient.”
+Having the right practice groups could help them become more resilient”.

 In 2020, Kirkland & Ellis took in more than $14 million just in advance payment retainers during Neiman Marcus’ Chapter 11 bankruptcy case.

-Searches for "corporate lawyer" are on the rise.
+Searches for "corporate lawyer" are on the rise (133% in 10 years).

 4. Pro bono work continues to grow

-According to the Pro Bono Institute, overall pro bono hours have been on a steady climb since 2015: 4.2M hours in 2015 to 5.0M hours in 2018.
+According to the Pro Bono Institute, overall pro bono hours have largely been on a steady climb since 2015: 4.2 million hours in 2015 to 5.4 million hours in 2020.

-International law firm Paul Weiss reports that in addition to having great profitability 2020, the firm’s pro bono hours have nearly doubled in the year.
+International law firm Paul Weiss reports that in addition to having great profitability in 2020, the firm’s pro bono hours have nearly doubled in the year.

 With housing renters owing upwards of $34 billion in back rent, millions of people are seeking legal representation but do not have the means to pay for it.

 The ABA has been desperately urging leaders to mobilize pro bono lawyers for this unmet civil legal need.

-Searches for "eviction" spiked in 2020.
+Searches for "eviction" spiked in 2021.

 Paladin is software in which law firms sign up, list pro bono opportunities for their attorneys, and allow them to take the cases with just a click of a button.